Skip to sign in Skip to content

 • You'll need to pay for Google's business plan, known as Google Workspace

-• You may also need to buy third-party encryption to help you secure your emails
+• You still need third-party encryption to help you secure your emails

 • Setup won't be easy, and Google's support options are limited in case you get stuck

-But if you still want to learn how to make Gmail HIPAA compliant, then let’s dive in!
+But if you still want to learn how to make Gmail HIPAA-compliant, let's dive in!

 How to make Gmail HIPAA compliant – A step-by-step guide